jocaron27/threejs-tutorial/README.md

 ## Getting started

 1. Fork and clone this repo
 2. *Set the name of your project in `package.json`*.
-The skeleton intentionally ships with an invalid name, and nothing will work.
+The skeleton intentionally ships with an invalid name.
 3. Start the build process:
 ```
 npm install